As a friendly and caring community, we’re here to help you be the best you possible.

 Managing your finances

 Our services help make your time at university as financially stress-free as possible with access to guidance from our Financial Wellbeing advisors.
-There are a range of part-time work opportunities on campus and in the local area.
+There is a range of part-time work opportunities on campus and in the local area.
 We also offer a wide range of scholarships to help fund your studies.

 Find out more about financial support.

 Mental, emotional and physical wellbeing

 Our Wellbeing team are here to support you with all aspects of your mental health and wellbeing.
 You have access to an on campus medical health centre, counsellors who run workshops and individual sessions, wellbeing advisers and multi-faith chaplains.

 Faith and spiritual needs